wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 build-error: 0 (30 days)
    </pre>

-   There is no need to do what older docs say: Make hyperkit the default driver<a target="_blank" href="https://minikube.sigs.k8s.io/docs/drivers/hyperkit/">*</a>:
+   There is no longer a need to do what older docs say: Make hyperkit the default driver<a target="_blank" href="https://minikube.sigs.k8s.io/docs/drivers/hyperkit/">*</a>:

    <pre><strike>minikube config set driver hyperkit</strike></pre>